 During your first week at the tip of Africa, you’ll live in our shared volunteer house in Muizenberg, just 3 minutes away from one of the most popular beaches in Cape Town’s South Peninsula.
 Aside from being one of the best surfing beaches around, it’s an area filled with vibey bars, cafes, and amazing restaurants.
 It is from here where you will travel into Khayelitsha each day to volunteer.
 In your free time, you could venture to the top of Table Mountain, visit the historic Robben Island, go paragliding, take to the ocean by kayak, hang out on some of the many beaches, sip wine at stunning vineyards or even take to the skies on a helicopter flight over the city.

-Aside from having free time to explore everything Cape Town has to offer during your first weekend in Cape Town, this tour is perfectly complimented by a second week traveling the Garden Route.
+Aside from having free time to explore everything Cape Town has to offer during your first weekend in Cape Town, this tour is perfectly complimented by a second week traveling the Garden Route with South African Tour Operator of the Year 2018.
 It is a stunning stretch of coastline famous as one of the best road trips in the world.
 And with spectacular natural beauty, world-class beaches, awesome backpacker hostels, an incredible range of adrenaline-fueled activities, iconic wildlife and a safari or two… it’s easy to see why.

 Note: The tour returns to Cape Town, where you will book your return flight home.